 What other resources are available?

 We have a Case Manager on staff who provides in-home assessments for each client to assess the needs for additional resources.
 We also provide supplemental pet food for those with companion pets.

 How quickly can service start?

-Once we have all of the needed paperwork, meals can start within three days if the application is complete.
+Once we have all of the needed paperwork, meals can start within three to five days once the application is complete.

 Who can receive Meals For The Elderly?
 What are the requirements?